July 05, 2024 by Bojana Krstic

 Consult a lawyer

-Engaging a lawyer will help you understand if you’re dealing with a genuine social defamation case or a lost cause.
+Hiring a lawyer will help you understand if you’re dealing with a genuine social defamation case or a lost cause.

 They will also be able to provide expert advice, guide you in the right direction, and help you decide what your next steps would be.